bindatype/scheduler_DES/README.md

 The partitions in the command line options are not flexible.
 If you want to use the 384gb option then you must use the nano option.
 Nano is mapped to rank 1 and 384gb is mapped to rank 2.

+Doesn't handle true MPI-style jobs where a job requiring N nodes will wait until all N nodes are free before dequeueing while this simulation simply addes N jobs, each with identical parameters (such as submit time) to the event generator.